 The Bodhisatta was once a king’s chaplain.
 One day while out in a park he saw a slave girl and became enamored with her.
 They became intimate and she got pregnant.
 She told the Bodhisatta she wanted to name their child after his grandfather, but he said it would be wrong to give a noble name to a slave-girl’s bastard child.
 He told her instead to name the child Uddalaka, after the golden shower tree he was conceived under.
 The Bodhisatta gave the woman his signet ring and told her she could sell it and use the money to raise her child.
-And if she had a son she should bring him to the palace when he had grown up.
+And if she had a son, she should bring him to the palace after he had grown up.

 In the Lifetime of the Buddha

 Uddalaka was an earlier birth of one of the Buddha’s disciples who claimed to dedicate himself to seeking salvation, but was known by other disciples to be dishonest.
 When the Buddha heard some of them discussing the dishonest disciple, he told them this story so they knew that this disciple had also been this way in the past.